 Research Methodology

-This report draws on two independent data collection instruments deployed on CleanProteinList.com between January 23 and February 19, 2026.
-The instruments were designed and administered separately; findings are presented in combination where they converge, and attributed individually throughout the article.
+This report draws on two independent data collection instruments deployed on CleanProteinList.com between November 6, 2025 and April 20, 2026.
+The instruments were designed and administered separately; findings are presented in combination where they converge and attributed individually throughout the article.

 Element Brand Interest Poll Protein Safety Quiz